SuperOfficeDocs/crmscript/docs/api-reference/classes/NSMailMergeSettings/SetExtraInfo.md

 # SetExtraInfo(String extraInfo)

 Used to store additional information for the delivery systems.

-**Parameter:**
+## Parameters

 * **extraInfo** String

 ```crmscript